 - Severe pain to touch / attempted vaginal penetration

-There are many hypotheses as to the cause of vulvar vestibulitis, none firmly conclusive.
-Consequently, there are many venues of intervention, including topical medications (i.e. cromolyn, lidocaine, estrogen, capsaicin), anti-depressant medication (i.e. amitriptylin, amoxapine, clomipramine, imipramine), cognitive-behavioral therapy, biofeedback, vestibulectomy (surgery), laser surgery, Botox injections, etc.
+There are many hypotheses as to the cause of this condition, none firmly conclusive.
+Consequently, there are many avenues of intervention, including topical medications (i.e. cromolyn, lidocaine, estrogen, capsaicin), anti-depressant medication (i.e. amitriptyline, amoxapine, clomipramine, imipramine), cognitive-behavioral therapy, biofeedback, vestibulectomy (surgery), laser surgery, Botox injections, etc.

 - It is a localized provocation with an associated stress response by the body